 Driving in Seattle

-Driving in Seattle is relatively easy and should not be much of a challenge for new expats, as long as they have either a US or international driver's licence.
+Driving in Seattle is relatively easy and should not be much of a challenge for new expats, as long as they have either a US or international driving licence.
 Peak-hour traffic can be a little aggravating, but unlike in most US cities, drivers aren't delayed for hours.

 Cycling in Seattle